Claude Code integration with Coralogix

 1. In Coralogix, navigate to **Metrics Explorer** and search for the metric prefix `claude_code`.
 Token usage and cost data appear here.

-1. Navigate to **Logs** and filter by your application and subsystem names to see prompts and tool call events.
+1. Navigate to **Logs** and filter by your application and subsystem names to see tool call and session events.

-1. Open [Code Agents Observability](https://coralogix.com/docs/user-guides/ai-observability/code-agents/index.md) to see the full session dashboard.
+1. Open [Code Agents Intelligence](https://coralogix.com/docs/user-guides/ai/code-agents/index.md) to see the full session dashboard.

 ## Monitor data in Coralogix